-

 Lecturer: Dr. N. Tosh

 Course description: Successful humanities students are sophisticated consumers and producers of arguments.
-In this key skills module students will learn to distinguish arguments from other forms of persuasion; to map the argumentative structure of a complex text; to spot fallacious patterns of reasoning; and to plan and compose a strong argumentative essay.
-Since these skills are not topic-specific, illustrations will be drawn from a range of academic disciplines.
-No knowledge of philosophy will be assumed.
+In this key skills module students will learn to distinguish arguments from other forms of persuasion; to map the argumentative structure of a complex text; to spot fallacious patterns of reasoning; and to apply some of the tools of elementary formal logic.

 Prerequisites: None